krazmadze/krazmadze.github.io/Projects.md

 layout: page
 title: "Projects"
 ---
+Principal researcher in grant (SRNSFG-DAAD) "Temporal Logic of a Transitive Tn Structures."
+2025

+Doctoral Fellow in the University LMU (mcmp), 2025

 Principal researcher in grant (SRNSFG-DAAD) "Temporal Logic of a Sequence of Finite Linear Processes."
 2024